Time to read:3 minutes

 1. Plan ahead.

-As for defeating morning disorganization, make sure what you need to get out of the door is ready to go.
-Plan your outfit — including shoes and accessories — and set it somewhere other than the closet so you can get dressed without second-guessing your choices.
+Make sure what you need to get out of the door is ready to go.
+Choose your outfit, including shoes and accessories.
+Set it somewhere besides your closet so that you can get dressed without second-guessing your choices.
 Make sure your keys, purse, and wallet are ready to go.
-Get a programmable coffee maker and put your travel mug next to the coffee maker.
+Get a programmable coffee maker and put your travel mug next it.
 Pack and refrigerate your lunch.
-And don’t forget to charge your phone!
+And don’t forget to charge your phone.

 2. Ease into the day.

 Waking to an alarm clock is a relatively new phenomenon in the grand scheme of humankind’s history.
-Our ancestors woke when their bladders told them to or relied on the sound of birds or livestock to wake them.
-It wasn’t until the 1850s that programmable alarm clocks became part of our daily lives, making them a relatively new-fangled way to wake up.
+Our ancestors woke when their bladders told them to, or they relied on the sound of birds or livestock to wake them.
+It wasn’t until the 1850s that programmable alarm clocks became part of our daily lives.

-It turns out, our early ancestors were onto something.
-After a period of sleeping in the dark, exposure to light stops our bodies’ production of melatonin, prompts a rise in our internal temperature, and signals our bodies to start producing certain hormones that help us wake up.
+Our early ancestors were onto something.
+After a period of sleeping in the dark, exposure to light stops our bodies’ production of melatonin and prompts a rise in our internal temperature to help us wake up.
 Compared to the shrill blare of an alarm clock, this is a gentle process.

-It’s also one that you can easily replicate with light-based alarms.
-Several years ago I bought an alarm clock that simulates sunrise and sunset.
+It’s also one you can easily replicate with an alarm clock that simulates sunrise and sunset.
 It’s one of the best purchases I’ve ever made.
-In the morning, the light comes on very, very slowly until your room is as bright as day.
+In the morning, the light comes on very slowly until your room is as bright as day.
 It’s so effective that I’ve only heard the backup birdsong alarm twice.
 (There’s a radio option for those who prefer music.)
 And I can tell you from experience: it’s a far more pleasant way to wake up!

 3. Do something that makes you feel pampered.

-I’m not saying you should jump out of bed and get a pedicure, but I guarantee you will find waking up more pleasant if you do something nice for yourself shortly after your feet hit the floor.
-For some that might be exercising, while others may feel pampered by taking a tub bath instead of a shower or reading a book while they sip tea.
+I’m not saying you should jump out of bed and get a pedicure, but you will find waking up more pleasant if you do something nice for yourself shortly after your feet hit the floor.
+For some that might be exercising, while others may feel pampered by taking a tub bath or reading a book while they sip tea.

 Starting your day with something that makes you feel pampered ensures you get “me time” in your day.
-It also gives you time for your brain to catch up with your body by slowly transitioning from sleep to the alertness needed to make smart choices throughout the day.
-Front-loading an indulgent experience in the morning shores up your willpower, making it less stressful on you when Johnny drags his feet getting ready for school or your boss asks why you haven’t turned in the report that you’d emailed him four days ago, you can handle it with grace.
+Front-loading an indulgent experience in the morning shores up your willpower.
+So, when Johnny drags his feet getting ready for school or your boss asks why you haven’t turned in the report that you’d emailed him four days ago, you can handle it with grace.

 4. Fuel yourself.

-Whether you’re a breakfast eater or not, drinking 16 oz. of water is essential to fueling your body.
+Whether you’re a breakfast eater or not, drinking 16 oz. of water is essential.
 After all, you’ve gone without hydration for 7-9 hours straight.
-Your body is dehydrated when you wake up, and dehydration will make you feel tired, weak, and grumpy.
-Chugging some water after waking up, with or without lemon, will help fuel your body even if you don’t eat.
+Dehydration will make you feel tired, weak, and grumpy.
+So drink up, buttercup, and let the water work its wakeup magic while your coffee brews.

 5. Put the kids on auto-pilot.

 If you’re struggling to find a morning routine that gets you out of the door on time, chances are it’s because you didn’t learn one in childhood.
-Don’t pass that on to your kids!
-Establishing a morning routine for kids, and expecting them to follow it, will help you have a good morning while also teaching them independence and, eventually, the skills to have good mornings when they’re adults, too.
+Don’t pass that on to your kids.
+Establishing a morning routine for the whole family will pass on essential life skills and take the stress out of starting your day.
+Need help?
+Check out these six ways to make mornings easier for your kids.